openMVG/openMVG/docs/sphinx/rst/openMVG/multiview/multiview.rst

 	Embed data (putative), the model estimator and the error model.
 	This kernel is core brick used in the openMVG robust estimator framework.

-..
-[Kneip] A Novel Parametrization of the P3P-Problem for a Direct Computation of Absolute Camera Position and Orientation.
-    Kneip, L.; Scaramuzza, D. ; Siegwart, R.
-    CVPR 2011

-..
-[EPnP] EPnP: An Accurate O(n) Solution to the PnP Problem.
-    V. Lepetit and F. Moreno-Noguer and P. Fua, IJCV 2009. vol. 81, no. 2.

-..
-[HZ] Multiple view geometry in computer vision.
-    Hartley, Richard, and Andrew Zisserman.
-    Vol. 2.
-Cambridge, 2000.

-..
-[Stewenius] Recent Developments on Direct Relative Orientation.
-      H. Stewenius, C. Engels and D. Nister.
-      ISPRS 2006

-..
-[Nister] An Efficient Solution to the Five-Point Relative Pose.
-    D. Nister
-    PAMI 2004

-..
-[Longuet] A computer algorithm for reconstructing a scene from two projections.
-    Longuet-Higgins, H. C.
-    Readings in Computer Vision: Issues, Problems, Principles, and Paradigms, MA Fischler and O. Firschein, eds (1987): 61-62.